-Delta, American and United are in the process of either rolling out or expanding a low-cost fare called “basic economy” — as a way to compete with discount airlines like Spirit and Frontier.
+Delta, American and United are offering controversial low-cost fares called “basic economy” in select markets to take on the threat from discount airlines like Spirit and Frontier.

-When you search for a flight on Kayak, these fares will often have the lowest price.
-But there’s a catch.
+When you’re searching for a cheap flight online, these fares will often have the lowest price.
+But there’s a catch!

-As Clark has explained on the radio show, basic economy fares take away a lot of the ‘frills’ that passengers of the major airlines have come to expect, like choosing a seat so you don’t get stuck in the middle.
+Basic economy fares take away a lot of the amenities that passengers of the three full-fare airlines have come to expect, like choosing a seat so you don’t get stuck in the middle.

 Here’s a breakdown of what you need to know before booking a basic economy ticket: